uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Constants and Algorithms II.md

 ## Exercise 1: Code refactoring

-Obtain a copy of the following <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Extra%20Tutorial/enums">files</a> copy them into your project.
+Download the supplied files [Tutorial 13 enums](../../Code%20Exercises/Extra%20Tutorial/enums) and copy them into your project.
 You will be refactoring this project to make use of the topics we discussed in this handout.

 1. You should make any variables const that are not going to be modified after being initiliased
 2. Replace any arbitrary literals with constants